Last Updated: January 12, 2023

 We collect personal information about you for the following reasons:

-- Customizing our communications with you and providing personalized content, offers, and advertising, including on our Site and about the Miami Heat, and determining the effectiveness of our sales, marketing and advertising.
+- Customizing our communications with you and providing personalized content, offers, and advertising, including on our Site and us, and determining the effectiveness of our sales, marketing and advertising.
 If you wish to opt out of this marketing, you may unsubscribe by contacting us as set out in the Contact Us section of this Privacy Statement, or by clicking the Unsubscribe option in any marketing communication we send to you.

 - Processing required for administrative purposes, such as to process and fulfill any purchases you make on the Site, notify you of your order status, notify you about important functionality changes to the Site, provide customer service, assist you with registration on our Site, or respond to inquiries from you.

-- Administering offers, promotions, and surveys delivered through the Site and communicating with you about Miami Heat-related issues, including to promote our company and Miami Heat events.
+- Administering offers, promotions, and surveys delivered through the Site and communicating with you about our and Miami Heat-related issues, including to promote our events.
 If you wish to opt out of this marketing, you may unsubscribe by contacting us as set out in the Contact Us section of this Privacy Statement, or by clicking the Unsubscribe option in any marketing communication we send to you.

 - Operating, evaluating, and improving our business (including developing new products, managing communications, performing accounting, auditing, billing, reconciliation and collection activities, analyzing and enhancing our products and websites and performing data analyses, including market and consumer research, trend analysis, and financial analysis).
 We may aggregate your personal information with other users’ personal information to help us determine how people use the Site and to improve the Site’s performance and usefulness.